nataliagraczyk/bigfive-project/README.md

 # Employability analysis using logistic regression model
-The analysis below is part of the master's thesis defended at University of Warsaw in June 2022 by Natalia Graczyk.
+The analysis below is part of the Master's thesis defended at University of Warsaw in June 2022 by Natalia Graczyk.

 Title: *Relationship of personality traits with the probability of being employed in Poland*